-- Supporting children of parents living with substance use disorder, date to be announced.
+- Supporting children of parents living with substance use disorder, March 25 at the IU School of Education.
 The workshop will consist of an overview of substance misuse in the U.S., the impact of parental misuse and mental health issues on children and families, and ways to provide support to children and families through trauma-informed care.

 Responding to the Addictions Crisis

 The Responding to the Addictions Crisis Grand Challenge initiative engages a broad array of IU's world-class faculty, as well as IU's business, nonprofit and government partners.
 Working together, the groups are contributing to an initiative to implement a comprehensive plan to reduce deaths from addiction, ease the burden of drug addiction on Hoosier communities and improve health and economic outcomes.
 This initiative is one of the nation's largest and most comprehensive state-based responses to the opioid addiction crisis -- and the largest led by a university.